Global Temporary Tables (GTT)

 Applications often use some form of temporary data store for processes that are to complicated to complete in a single pass.
 Often, these temporary stores are defined as database tables or PL/SQL tables.
-In Oracle 8i, the maintenance and management of temporary tables can be delegated to the server by using Global Temporary Tables.
+From Oracle 8i onward, the maintenance and management of temporary tables can be delegated to the server by using Global Temporary Tables.

 Creation of Global Temporary Tables